vrischmann/ghmirror/README.md

 Note: the first time you add the webhook, GitHub will send a ping event: ghmirror does nothing in that case.
 Right now ghmirror only handles push events.

+Note bis: right now it only takes the public URL, it will be changed in the future.

 Future work
 -----------